 |On-line Readings in Public Relations by Michael Turney|

-Unexpectedly encountering an acronym or mnemonic device for something you've been doing for years can hit you like cold water being poured over your head.
-It's terribly annoying if it's done by your mom or significant other to wake you up in the morning, but it can be exhilarating if it's done by your team to celebrate a victory.
+Unexpectedly encountering an acronym or mnemonic device for something you've been doing for years can hit you like cold water poured over your head.
+It's terribly annoying if it's done by your mom or significant other to wake you up in the morning, but it's exhilarating when it's done by your team to celebrate a victory.

-My earlier article about the need for planning explained that public relations planning at its most basic level is an outgrowth of four questions that Professor Harold Lasswell (Yale University) became famous for using to analyze mass communication:
+One of my earlier articles about public relations planning explained that public relations planning at its most basic level can be approached as an outgrowth of a classic set of basic questions proposed by Professor Harold Lasswell (Yale University) to analyze mass communication:

-However, most saavy public relations practitioners today re-order the questions to make it clear that the audience is their first priority.
+Today, however, most saavy public relations practitioners would re-order the questions to make it clear that identifying the most appropriate target audiences is their first priority.
 Understanding whom you want to address and affect is now almost universally accepted as the starting point of thoughtful public relations efforts.
 The purpose, goal, and/or reasons for communicating with this audience come next.
 Only then can practitioners effectively and rationally develop what is to be communicated and how it is to be delivered.

 Any public relations practitioner who can't clearly and concisely answer these four questions, regardless of their order, about whatever public relations campaign, project, or production task they're undertaking, shouldn't have started working on it.
 They obviously have little, if any, idea of what they're trying to accomplish.

 Those who can answer these questions have done at least rudimentary planning and are ready to move ahead.

 What's the KFD?